-Gap is known for its affordable closet staples, including its bestselling reusable masks.
+Athleta is known for its affordable closet staples, including its bestselling reusable masks.
 The three-pack features a variety of colors and patterns of three-layer cotton coverings.
-The best part?
-They're on sale right now, so you can grab a pack for as little as $2.99.

-Made with three layers of fabric and adjustable ear straps, this mask will quickly become one of your go-tos.
-It has more than 10,000 five-star ratings on Amazon, with reviewers saying that it's both comfortable and breathable.
+Made with three layers of fabric and adjustable ear straps, this mask set comes in a variety of sizes to fit different face shapes.
+It has more than 76,000 five-star ratings on Amazon, with reviewers saying that it's both comfortable and breathable.